TobiasVanDyk/Microdexed-Synth-Variations/Minidexed1/Minidexed-compile-WSL2-Win11/Readme.md

 <img src="images/compile1.png" height="240" />
 </p>

-Using exactly the same procedure under Linux Mint 21.2 also yielded a functional setup - refer to the screenshot below - and the sdcard files are in sdcard.tar.gz.
+Using exactly the same procedure under Linux Mint 21.2 also yielded a functional setup - refer to the screenshot below - and the sdcard files are in sdcard.tar.gz - compile10.txt (about 18,000 lines), is the complete build output during the compilation.

 <p align="left">
 <img src="images/mint212.png" height="280" />